jasonm23/es6-mocha-yasnippets/README.md

 ## Contributing

-Your contributions are welcome, please submit a pull request to add new snippets, or raise issues / corrections.
+Your contributions are welcome, please submit a pull request to add new snippets etc. or raise issues / corrections / ask questions via Github issues.